Waffle House shooter was once arrested by Secret Service for trespassing near White House

 (CNN)The man suspected of killing four people at a Waffle House in Nashville on Sunday was previously arrested by the US Secret Service for trespassing and being in a restricted area near the White House, authorities said.

-In July 2017, Travis Reinking was charged with unlawful entry after crossing an exterior security barrier near the White House, the Secret Service said in a statement.
+Reinking was detained but refused to leave the secured area, so he was arrested and charged with unlawful entry, the report states.

+According to court records, Reinking entered into a deferred prosecution agreement with community service on July 26, 2017.
+On November 17, 2017, the court determined Reinking had successfully completed the program and the case was dismissed.

 Shortly after his release, Reinking was interviewed by the FBI in Illinois, where he lived at the time.

-Shortly after the interview, authorities revoked Reinking's firearm authorization and seized four weapons.
+Authorities revoked Reinking's firearm authorization and seized four weapons after the interview.
 One of those weapons was the AR-15 used in Sunday's Waffle House shooting, which killed four people, according to the Metropolitan Nashville Police.

 Police later returned the seized weapons to Reinking's father, who gave them back to his son, police said.